epfl-ada/ada-2025-project-othertagada/README.md

 Q° : How long does it take for an attack to be forgiven by the receiving end ?
 Meaning that they start interacting positively together again.
 -> Temporal analysis of the average link sentiment of individual subreddits to the attacker subreddits.
   1. Computation of the average sentiment within a rolling window (panda Series method) and look for a ascending sequence of mean, progressively closer to 1.
-  2. Group the chosen subset of the dataset by the (source, target) pair then sort it by the timestamp and compute the time it takes to see a sentiment reversal between the subreddits involved.
+  2. Group the chosen subset of the dataset by (source, target) pairs then sort it by the time stamp and compute the time it takes to see a sentiment reversal between the subreddits involved.

 Q° : Can conflicts within the population spark seemingly unrelated conflicts between other subreddits ?
 -> Graph analysis on the entire dataset in relation to part of the chosen subset.
 (Example : look at proprieties of a graph with only subreddit A as target/source before/after an identified attack)